EDITOR’S NOTE: This story was originally published in July 2016.

-Summer after summer, the rising bell at Keystone Camp has rung at 7:30, and campers have filed down the hill and gathered ’round the flagpole for the ceremony that starts the day, as revered today as it has been for 100 years.
-As it has been since two young women shared a dream a century ago: that girls should be empowered to explore the world outside the confines of their parents’ homes.
+Summer after summer, the rising bell at Keystone Camp has rung at 7:30, and campers have filed down the hill and gathered ’round the flagpole for the ceremony that starts the day, as revered today as it has been for over 100 years.
+As it has been since two young women shared a dream: that girls should be empowered to explore the world outside the confines of their parents’ homes.

 When Fannie Holt and Florence Ellis, natives of Jacksonville, Florida, envisioned their summer camp for girls, the Northeast was already home to several.
 But the idea was still a novelty in the Southeast.